TalMizrahii/Firmlight/FirmlightApiServer/README.md

 * Real-time Updates via WebSockets
 * MongoDB Integration for Data Storage
 * Task Metadata and Statistics Tracking
+* Task failover mechanisem

 ## Description

-The Firmlight NestJS Server is the backbone of our distributed task processing system.
-It handles user authentication, group management, and task distribution.
-This server acts as an intermediary between the React client interface and the Python worker clients, ensuring smooth communication and efficient task allocation.
+The Firmlight NestJS Server is the backbone of our distributed task processing system, managing user authentication, group coordination, and task distribution.
+It serves as the intermediary between the React client interface and the Python worker clients, ensuring seamless communication and efficient task allocation.
+Additionally, the server supports task failover, automatically reassigning tasks if a worker client disconnects or fails during processing, maintaining system reliability and performance.

 ## Architecture